Author : HASSAN MD TAREQ | Updated : 2021/12/01

 Cmder

-Install cmder using chocolatey
+Install using chocholatey

 choco install cmder -y

-# choco upgrade cmder
+choco upgrade cmder

 Open Cmder